grafana/loki/docs/sources/send-data/docker-driver/configuration.md

 ---
+title: Docker driver client configuration
-title: Configuration
+menuTitle:  Configuration
-description: Configuring the Docker Driver
+description: Configuring the Docker driver client
+aliases:
+- ../../clients/docker-driver/configuration/
+weight:  410
 ---
-# Configuration
+# Docker driver client configuration

 The Docker daemon on each machine has a default logging driver and each container will use the default driver unless configured otherwise.